A group of students working at a table

 The course will consist of examined lecture courses, usually taught as lectures supported by classes in groups of 8-10, and a written dissertation.

-Each section will be divided into schedule I (basic) and schedule II (advanced).
-Students will be required to satisfy the examiners in at least two courses taken from section B and in at least two courses taken from schedule II.
-The majority of these courses should be given in the first two terms.
+The lecture courses will be divided into schedule I (basic) and schedule II (advanced).
+Students will be required to satisfy the examiners in at least two courses taken from schedule II.
+The majority of courses should be given in the first two terms.

 During Trinity term and over the summer students should complete a dissertation on an agreed topic.
-The dissertation must bear regard to course material from section A or section B. It is normal to have around eight meetings with your dissertation supervisor, mainly during Trinity term, but possibly continuing into July, but the exact arrangements are made mutually.
+The dissertation must bear regard to course material.
+It is normal to have around eight meetings with your dissertation supervisor, mainly during Trinity term, but possibly continuing into July, but the exact arrangements are made mutually.
 Between terms there is work on take-home exams (mini projects).

 It is intended that a major feature of this course is that candidates should show a broad knowledge and understanding over a wide range of material.
 Consequently, each lecture course taken will receive an assessment upon its completion by means of a test based on written work.
-Students will be required to pass five courses that include two courses from section B and two at the schedule II level - these need not be distinct - and the dissertation.
+Students will be required to pass five courses that include two courses at the schedule II level and the dissertation.
 The dissertation is marked by the supervisor and a second marker, and the final mark is based on their reports as well as a short compulsory viva held in September.
-The dissertation submission date is around the beginning of September and you must submit your dissertation proposals by Friday week 2 TT.
+The dissertation submission date is around the beginning of September and students must submit their dissertation proposals early in Trinity term.

 Graduate destinations